Why come to NOAC??

 questioned and told new ideas.

-American Indian Activities are another of the traditional events
+American Indian Activites are another of the traditional events that

-Founders Day, there is usually a Pow Wow in which the American
+there is usually a Pow Wow in which the American Indian Events

 Ceremonies have also been a part of NOAC for many years.
 Lodges can

-enter teams in Pre-Ordeal, Brotherhood, and Vigil evaluations.
+enter teams in Ordeal, Brotherhood, and Vigil evaluations.
 Judges give

-recommendations on how the team can become better.
-The goal of these events
+recomendations on how the team can become better.
+The goal of this type

 evaluation.
 The participants have put a lot of time and effort into